OpenCHAMI/openchami.org/content/docs/guides/install_slurm.md

 cd /etc/openchami/data/cloud-init
 ```

-Create new ssh key:
+Create new ssh key on the head node and press **Enter** for all of the prompts:

 ```bash
 ssh-keygen -t ed25519
 ```

-Note: press `Enter` for all prompts to make ssh straightforward.
+The new key that was generated can be found in `~/.ssh/id_ed25519.pub`.
+This key will need to be used in the cloud-init meta-data configured below.

-Setup the cloud-init configuration:
+Setup the cloud-init configuration by creating `ci-defaults.yaml`:

 ```bash
 cat <<EOF | sudo tee /etc/openchami/data/cloud-init/ci-defaults.yaml